Thursday, October 23, 2014

 Figure 1

 One of the main explanatory models that I have come to use when describing the reason for this 'step back' is to point to the music's proclivity for the sweepingly gestural.
-The term sweeping gesture refers to those larger musical figures, containing an abundance of tones, wherein the exact individual tones are not 'melodically charged' or particularly important—it is rather the 'general' or 'statistical' movement of the whole figure that counts.
+To speak of sweeping gestures is to refer to those larger musical figures, containing an abundance of tones, wherein the exact individual tones are not 'melodically charged' or particularly important—it is rather the 'general' or 'statistical' movement of the whole figure that counts.
 The inner details of those sweeping gestures are not carved out too carefully since the listeners will not 'hear' them.
 If the origin of these sweeps can be traced to the preludes non mesurés of French Baroque composers such as Louis Couperin, the most extreme form of sweepingly gestural music can perhaps be found in some of those orchestral pieces by composers like Iannis Xenakis that utilizes large 'cloud formations'.
 Most billowy movements in Romantic piano music are also sweepingly gestural in nature (see for example Franz Liszt’s Liebes Träume in Figure 1), and the sweeping gestures had a very prominent position in 19th-century and early 20th-century French music—from Debussy to Boulez.

 Figure 2 is a detail from Messiaen's Turangalîla-Symphonie.
 Here we see one sweeping gesture in the piano followed by a collective sweeping gesture in the woodwinds.
 In neither case is any single melodic line, internal counterpoint, or moment of voice-leading emphasized within the groups.
 What rather is important is the 'panoramic' movements of the sweeping gestures.
 If we try to listen to the inner counterpoint, the moment-to-moment voice-leading, the fine intonation, or the harmonic tension and resolution between the progression of chords within these sweeping gestures, we would be listening inadequately.
 In fact, we would even be listening against and contrary to the elemental processes described by the theory of auditory scene analysis (Bregman, 1990) that explains how our auditory perception automatically 'groups together' such configurations of sounds into broader gestures.